-We calculate the mixed layer depth, i.e., the vertical extent of the surface layer with uniform temperature, salinity, and hence density, as the first depth where the potential density anomaly σ_0 increases by more than $\Delta\sigma_0>0.04~{\rm kg~m^{-3}}$ compared to the surface (4-10 m) mean value (or, 0.06 kg m-3 if the increase in density at the base of the mixed layer is more gradual, see Appendix).
-We omit giving mixed layer depth estimates in the presence of strong upper (0-10 m) ocean stratification (i.e., when there is no classical mixed layer, conditions frequently found during melt season), or when mixed layer depth estimates based on different density thresholds (0.04 to 0.08 kg m-3) are very variable (i.e., the base of the mixed layer is not well defined).
-Surface salinity and temperature are calculated as the average over 4-10 m depth (to exclude sampling points within an under-ice meltwater lens in spring for the MSS), and the corresponding freezing point temperature is calculated based on the TEOS-10 set of equations (Mc-Dougall and Barker, 2011).
-Additionally, to better identify the surface water composition and origin, we calculate the surface layer (0-15 m) river water fraction based on an end-member analysis using δ^{18} O isotope and salinity measurements (Bauch et al., 2011), and CDOM (Colored Dissolved Organic Matter, an indicator for riverine water) fluorescence from ITP94 (legs 1-4 only) (e.g. Granskog et al., 2007; Gonçalves-Araujo et al., 2016; Stedmon et al., 2021).
-We characterize water masses and layers as summarized in Tab.
-1.
+We calculated the mixed layer depth, i.e., the vertical extent of the surface layer with uniform temperature, salinity, and hence density, as the first depth where the potential density anomaly σ_0 increases by $\Delta \sigma_0 > 0.04$ kg m-3 compared to the surface (4-10 m) mean value (or, 0.06 kg m-3 if the increase in density at the base of the mixed layer is more gradual; see supplemental material Text S1).
+We omit giving mixed layer depth estimates in the presence of strong upper (0-10 m) ocean stratification (i.e., when there is no classical mixed layer, conditions frequently found during melt season), or when mixed layer depth estimates based on different density thresholds (0.04 to 0.08 kg m-3) were very variable (i.e., the base of the mixed layer is not well defined).
+Surface salinity and temperature were calculated as the average over 4-10 m depth (to exclude sampling points within an under-ice meltwater lens in spring for the MSS), and the corresponding freezing point temperature was calculated based on the TEOS-10 set of equations (McDougall and Barker, 2011).
+Additionally, to better identify the surface water composition and origin, we calculated the surface layer (0-15 m) river water fraction based on an end-member analysis using $\delta^{18}O$ isotope and salinity measurements (supplemental Text S1 and Table S2 Bauch et al., 2011) and colored dissolved organic matter (CDOM, an indicator for riverine water) fluorescence from ITP94 (legs 1-4 only; e.g., Granskog et al., 2007; Gonçalves-Araujo et al., 2016; Stedmon et al., 2021).
+We characterized water masses and layers as follows: